papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

  - Click the tab labeled  `credentials`.
 Here is the Pivotal Director credentials that the platform auto generates when deploying tiles.
  - Click  `Link to Credential`  under Director Credentials.
  - Note the  `identity`, and  `password`  down.
 This is the username and password we will use to connect to the Director.
+ - Using SSH and the password set when deploying Pivotal Ops Manager, SSH to the Ops Manager VM.

 > `gcloud compute --project "[projectname]" ssh --zone "us-east1-c" "[opsman_vm_instance_name]"`